What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 Example:

-• A home loan is secured because the house is the guarantee.
+• A home loan is secured because the house serves as collateral for the loan.

-• A personal loan without any property is unsecured.
+• A personal loan is unsecured because it does not use any property as collateral.

 Second Lien in Real Estate